WaterlinePL/HMSE-frontend/README.md

 * docker deployment (branch [`docker`](https://github.com/WaterlinePL/HMSE-frontend/tree/docker))
 * Kubernetes deployment (branch [`k8s`](https://github.com/WaterlinePL/HMSE-frontend/tree/k8s))

+The installation manual can be found in the README on each of the deployments' branches.

 In order to maintain more easily the code, frontend uses submodules that are dedicated for each deployment.
 Currently used submodules:
 * [`hmse_simulations`](https://github.com/WaterlinePL/hmse_simulations/tree/main)